KlausEtscheidt/vba_sphinx/README.md

 The codereader can be used to export the VBA source code out of office files into plain text files.
 For the moment the tool can handle Excel- and Access-files.
 After installation of the package you should generate a directory of your choice as working directory.
 Inside this working directory we need a configuration file named *vba_codereader.toml* to use the tool.
+The file is written in the toml format.
+If you are interested in the toml details: see [toml.io](https://toml.io/en/).

 This file defines the output directory, where the exported files will be stored and the office files which will be searched for software.
 You can download an example file from [vba_codereader.zip](https://github.com/KlausEtscheidt/vba_sphinx/files/14805141/vba_codereader.zip).

-If you are interested in the toml details: see [toml.io](https://toml.io/en/).

 For our purpose, we first define the output directory for the exported VBA files with:
 ```code